apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getNumberPattern.md

 Quick Example
 -------------

-When the browser is set to the en\_US locale, this should display a popup dialog with text similar to:
+When the browser is set to the `en\_US` locale, this should display a popup dialog with text similar to the results that follow:

-    pattern: #,##0.###
-    symbol: .
-    fraction: 0
-    rounding: 0
-    positive:
-    negative: -
-    decimal: .
-    grouping: ,

-.

     navigator.globalization.getNumberPattern(
       function (pattern) {alert('pattern: ' + pattern.pattern + '\n' +